Volkswagen Golf Cabriolet (2011-2016) review

 The Volkswagen Golf Cabriolet returned in 2011 after a nine-year break.
 It's based on the Golf MkVI, so benefits from excellent refinement and sharp handling, but has the added benefits of a folding fabric roof.
 In fact there are very few compromises over the standard Golf, making the Cabriolet a great choice for summer fun.

 The most notable thing about the Golf Cabriolet is the incredible refinement, even at motorway speeds.
 At the national limit you can easily hold a conversation when the roof is down, and at low speeds there's barely any wind buffeting at all.
 Both petrol engines are smooth and punchy, but we'd say it's worth going for the extra performance offered by the 1.4-litre TSI.
 There is a 1.6-litre diesel option, but it can be a bit noisy for top-down motoring.
 It does have benefits for fuel economy though.
 Sitting at the top of the range, the R Cabriolet offers frantic acceleration and truly impressive handling.
-It's probably not worth the £8,000 extra that it costs over the GTI Cabriolet, though.
+Bewarned, though, the R model thuds over the smallest of ridges where the standard model would normally drive over with little fuss.

 Combined fuel consumption for the diesel is an impressive 64.2mpg and CO2 emissions are 117g/km.
 The petrol units are impressive too, and the 104bhp 1.2-litre unit claims to return 47.2mpg.
 Our favourite engine – the 1.4 TSI – isn't too far off this figure with 44.1mpg.
 A three year or 30,000 mile service plan costs just £299.
 Going for the performance-focused R model results in fuel economy of 34.4mpg and CO2 emissions of 190g/km.
 Insurance costs will be high, too.